xanderschrijen/urltoimage/README.md

 ### Install

-Just clone the repo in your Visual Studio Code's `Packages` directory.
+Just clone the repo in your `$HOME/.vscode/extensions` directory.